Facilities and equipment

 Fluoroscopy

-The mobile C-arm fluoroscopy service provided by the X-Ray Imaging Core is located in the Opus Building on Mayo Clinic's campus in Rochester, Minnesota.
+The mobile C-arm fluoroscopy service provided by the X-Ray Imaging Core on Mayo Clinic's campus in Rochester, Minnesota.
 The digital mobile Siemens Arcadis Avantic C-arm fluoroscope is used for portable fluoroscopy.
-The convenient location of the C-arm makes it available to support imaging needs for in vivo research procedures occurring in the nearby preparation lab, surgery suite and CT room.
+The C-arm supports imaging needs for in vivo research procedures occurring in the nearby preparation lab, surgery suite and CT room.

-The biplane fluoroscopy service of the X-Ray Imaging Core is located in the Alfred Building on Mayo Clinic's campus in Rochester, Minnesota.
-Two Siemens Artis zee biplane fluoroscopes are available for use and are located in adjacent rooms.
+The biplane fluoroscopy service of the X-Ray Imaging Core is on Mayo Clinic's campus in Rochester, Minnesota.
+Two Siemens Artis zee biplane fluoroscopes are available for use, and they are located in adjacent rooms.
 These imaging systems are routinely used to support in vivo research procedures involving interventional use and fluoroscopic guidance.
-Common examples include catheter insertion, balloon dilation, and injection of contrast, drugs or stem cells.
+Common examples include catheter insertion and balloon dilation, as well as injection of contrast, drugs or stem cells.

 C-arm fluoroscope